Double Dragon on the Atari 7800? Time to rock!

 “Yeah, okay, so what North Video guy?
 Everyone knows Double Dragon is a two-player game!”

 Well sure it is…in the arcade and on most of the home editions.
-There was one home edition, however, that inexplicably made it two-players alternating.
-Which one was that?
-The NES!
+There was one home edition, however, that inexplicably made it two-players alternating: the NES port.
 Yes, in what was perhaps the most visible version of the game out there, the biggest feature of the original coin-op, the meaning of the very title itself, was stripped out!
 The NES port, for all the tampering with the levels and moves it featured (more on both of those in a bit), was magnificently playable.
 But, there’s no doubt that removing the ability to simultaneously beat down thugs with a buddy absolutely destroyed some of the magic that made the game so popular in the first place.

 Well, that simultaneous two-player action is indeed present here on the Atari 7800!